Jewish Defense League: 1969: Operations in the New York and Boston regions

-1970
+1970: Demonstrations and an airplane hijack attempt

-Initially, the League was connected to a series of violent attacks against the Soviet Union's interests in the United States, protesting the former country's repression of Soviet Jews, who were often jailed and refused exit visas.
-The JDL decided that violence was necessary to draw attention to their plight, reasoning that Moscow would respond to the strain on Soviet–US relations by allowing more emigration to Israel.
+January–March 1970

-In 1970, according to Christopher Andrew and Vasili Mitrokhin, agents of the Soviet KGB forged and sent threatening letters to Arab missions claiming to be from the JDL to discredit it.
-They also were ordered to bomb a target in the "Negro section of New York" and blame it on the JDL.
+Initially, the League was connected to a series of violent attacks against the Soviet Union's interests in the United States, protesting the repression of Soviet Jews, who were often jailed and refused exit visas.
+The JDL decided that violence was necessary to draw attention to their plight, reasoning that Moscow would respond to the strain on Soviet Union–United States relations by allowing more emigration to Israel.

+In 1970, according to Christopher Andrew and Vasili Mitrokhin, agents of the Soviet KGB forged and sent threatening letters to Arab diplomatic missions claiming to be from the JDL to discredit it.
+They were also ordered to bomb a target in the "Negro section of New York" and blame it on the JDL.
 On January 25, JDL members staged anti-Soviet demonstrations at a concert of the Moscow Philharmonic Orchestra in Brooklyn College's auditorium.
 JDL members "danced, sang and yelled" while trying to prevent people from entering the auditorium.

 On March 23, JDL members staged a sit-in in the office of the president of the Federation of Jewish Philanthropies of New York to demand that the Federation allocate more funds for Jewish education and Jewish defense, assist institutions threatened by violence, and arrange for "popular" election of Federation officials.
 As a result, the Federation agreed to form a special committee to consider the request for additional funds for Jewish education, while other groups continued to demonstrate.